RWS/studio-api-docs/apiconcepts/integration/using_trados_studio_filescontroller.md

 Using Trados Studio FilesController
 =====
-TranslationStudioAutomation provides support for the third party developers to access the SDL Trados Studio files view and perform project files operations.
+TranslationStudioAutomation provides support for third-party developers to access the Trados Studio files view and perform project files operations.

 Creating a custom project files list inside a viewpart that belongs to the files view
 -----